erictepper/hospital-universal-manager/README.md

 **Version 0:** Created application from-scratch during a University course, using university servers to host the database and Oracle as the relational database management system.

-**Version 0.1:** Re-hosted application on the Heroku PaaS and used PostgreSQL as the relational database management system, since the previously-used university server was not accessible after the course was over.
+**Version 0.1:** Re-hosted application on the Salesforce Heroku PaaS and used PostgreSQL as the relational database management system, since the previously-used university server was not accessible after the course was over.
 Installed the PostgreSQL driver in order to access the database.